Senior Attorney, National Climate

 * Act as an Earthjustice representative at partner meetings and conferences on national climate regulatory issues.

-The staff attorney will work closely with our existing team of experienced litigators, scientists, policy advocates, and other dedicated staff in D.C. and other Earthjustice offices across the nation.
-Additionally, staff attorneys are expected to help foster the development of early career attorneys and other staff.
-Staff attorneys supervise other staff in connection with their work on particular projects and may be asked to serve as the formal supervisor for one or more early-career staff.
+The senior attorney will work closely with our existing team of experienced litigators, scientists, policy advocates, and other dedicated staff in D.C. and other Earthjustice offices across the nation.
+Additionally, senior attorneys are expected to help foster the development of early career attorneys and other staff.
+Senior attorneys supervise other staff in connection with their work on particular projects and may be asked to serve as the formal supervisor for one or more early-career staff.

 - Conduct and supervise advocacy before federal agencies and courts as warranted.